groupultra/sdk-public/docs/source/module_moobius.types.rst

 ButtonClick.sender: str:
   The Character ID of who clicked the button.
 Can be a real user or an agent.

-ButtonClick.arguments: list[str]:
+ButtonClick.arguments: Optional[list[ClickArgument]] = None:
-  What settings the user chosse (for buttons that open a pop-up menu).
+  What settings the user choose (for buttons that open a pop-up menu).

-ButtonClick.recipients: list[str]:
-  Rarely used.
+ButtonClick.subtype: Optional[str] = BUTTON_CLICK:
+  Identifies it as a button click.

+ButtonClick.BUTTON_CLICK

 ButtonClick.labels: Optional[list[str]] = None:
   A reminder of what each argument means.